Do We Need Subsidiarity in Software?: Discussion

 Finally, our interview sample consisted of graduate students and employees from our university.
 Thus, everyone in our participant group holds at least a bachelors degree, and many of our participants hold masters degrees or higher.
 While a higher level of education among our participants may have increased participants' familiarity with privacy concerns in technology and thus likely allowed them to give more informed responses, it also may have biased their responses.
+In particular, those with more privileged backgrounds do not suffer as many harms from data privacy violations as do members of marginalized groups~\cite{sannon2022privacy}.
+Thus, there is an important opportunity for future work exploring how people who are marginalized perceive what the ``necessary'' level of control is, as this will likely differ in comparison to the population we interviewed.
 Additionally, recruiting from our university meant that all interview participants currently reside in the Midwestern United States.
 While many of our participants were not originally from the Midwest, and some were not originally from the United States, there are still potential perspectives lost from this sample that would have surfaced in a more globally diverse interview pool.
 Given that perspectives of privacy can differ cross-culturally~\cite{trepte2017cross}, there is value in future work that investigates if cultural differences impact an understanding of which level of control is necessary in different technologies.